sandunMadhushan/MoodMelodies-App/docs/markdown/SETUP-GUIDE.md

 1. ✅ Check internet connection
 2. ✅ Try different tracks in the playlist
-3. ✅ Fallback audio will always work even if Spotify fails
+3. ✅ Local audio will always work with your music files

 ### If App Won't Start: